The mission of the Children's Zoo is to be a resource to the Great Lakes Bay Region through recreation, education and conservation.

 School Field Trips

 Bring your class to the Zoo!
 The Zoo offers a group rate for registered classes to come to the Zoo and spend the day with the animals.
-Available now a new self-guided scavenger hunt is available for school field trip groups.

 Interested in learning what it takes to work at the Zoo.
 The Zoo Crew Program allows teenagers ages 13 to 18 a chance to volunteer and learn about all the different jobs at the Children's Zoo.